Battle of Hòa Mộc: Relief march of the 1st Brigade

 On 27 February Giovanninelli's men set out from Phu Doan towards the Yu Oc gorge, the most direct route to Tuyên Quang.
 The French knew that the Chinese and Black Flags had established a strong blocking position in the Yu Oc gorge, near the village of Hòa Mộc.
 In theory, the French column could have avoided this blocking position by advancing northwest along the Song Chay river and approaching Tuyên Quang from the west.
 Brière de l'Isle and Giovanninelli considered the possibility of making a flank march to bypass the Hòa Mộc position, but rejected it.
-If the column marched inland from the Clear River, it would lose the support of the gunboats.
+If the column marched inland from the Lô River, it would lose the support of the gunboats.
 It would also be exposing its rear to a potentially devastating counterattack by the enemy troops at Hòa Mộc.
 It would be advancing through unknown country, along paths reported to be bad.
 Finally, whichever route the column took, it would not get to Tuyên Quang without a battle.
 Even if the flank march succeeded, the column would still have to fight its way through the Yunnan Army's siege lines around Ca Lanh or Phu An Binh, and these were reported to be as well-defended as the Hòa Mộc position.

 Brière de l'Isle and Giovanninelli therefore decided to advance directly on Tuyên Quang through the Yu Oc gorge, forcing the defences of Hòa Mộc.
 This was the route taken by Colonel Jacques Duchesne's column in November 1884, before the Battle of Yu Oc, and the French at least knew the lie of the land.
 Giovanninelli told his men that he was leading them 'into known dangers, by a known way'.

 On 28 February the brigade crossed the Song Chay river and camped 5 km below the village of Hòa Mộc, at the entrance to the Yu Oc gorge.
 There, as they expected, they found the route to Tuyên Quang blocked by a strong Chinese defensive position.